-\paragraph{Rotated MNIST} The rotated MNIST dataset was introduced in \cite{larochelle2007empirical} and is a modified version of the MNIST dataset \cite{lecun2002gradient} where each image is randomly rotated by an angle uniformly sampled from $[0, 2\pi)$.
-The dataset consists of $12,000$ training and $50,000$ test examples, each of size $28\times28$ pixels.
-The images are grayscale and contain handwritten digits from $0$ to $9$.
-We convert these images to contours using the image to contour conversion process described above.
-In addition to the contours, we also include a simple texture feature based on the radial histogram (RH) of the image.
-The RH is a rotation invariant feature that describes the distribution of pixel intensities in the image.
-We compute the RH by dividing the image into $14$ radial bins and counting the number of pixels in each bin.
+\paragraph{Rotated MNIST}\looseness=-1 The rotated MNIST dataset \cite{larochelle2007empirical} is a modified MNIST \cite{lecun2002gradient} where each image is randomly rotated by an angle uniformly sampled from $[0, 2\pi)$.
+It contains $12{,}000$ training and $50{,}000$ test examples of size $28\times28$ pixels, grayscale, with handwritten digits $0$–$9$.
+We convert the images to contours using the process described above and include a simple rotation-invariant texture feature based on the radial histogram (RH).
+The RH captures the distribution of pixel intensities by dividing the image into $14$ radial bins and counting pixels in each bin.
 We refer to this dataset as \texttt{RotatedMNIST}.

-\paragraph{Cell Shapes} We use a subsample of the Profiling Cell Shape and Texture (PCST) benchmark dataset introduced \cite{burgess2024orientation} with $1000$ shapes from each of the $9$ categories corresponding to different combinations of eccentricity and boundary randomness.
-From this subsample, we extract contours and refer to this dataset as \texttt{PCST}.
+\paragraph{Cell Shapes}\looseness=-1 We use a subsample of the Profiling Cell Shape and Texture (PCST) benchmark dataset introduced \cite{burgess2024orientation} with $1000$ shapes from each of the $9$ categories corresponding to different combinations of eccentricity and boundary randomness.
+We extract contours and refer to this dataset as \texttt{PCST}.

 \paragraph{Curvature contours} We construct a synthetic dataset for curvature regression.
 Given a continuous contour $\gamma\colon[0,2\pi)\to\C$ where $\gamma(t) = x(t) + iy(t)$ with $x$ and $y$ twice differentiable, the \emph{curvature $\kappa$} is defined in terms of the first and second derivatives as